DurstewitzLab/dendPLRNN/VI/README.md

 - eval (bool): evaluate models in terms of ahead prediction MSE, KLx, and KLz
 - eval_dir: directory in which recursively all models will be searched and eval results gathered

-- dim_z: latent variable number
+- dim_z: dimension of latent space
-- n_bases: number of bases for bases expansion of latent transition equation, if it is *None*,  defaults to standard PLRNN formulation
+- n_bases: number of bases for dendritic basis expansion, if it is *None*,  defaults to standard PLRNN formulation
 - clip_range: clip the latent states to a specified maximum and minimum value
 - rec_model: recognition model type
-  dc: diagonal covariance, cnn: convolutional network, sap: structured approximate posterior, pog: product of gaussians, pogr: product of gaussians
+  dc: (linear layer) diagonal covariance, cnn: convolutional neural network

 - annealing ['lin', 'quad', 'exp', 'const'] arguments to annealing should be given as list: